-When the worst flooding in hundreds of years hit the Vrencea area in east central Romania, FCF partner projects Noi Orizonturi and FAVOR were there.
+When the worst flooding in hundreds of years hit the Vrencea area in east central Romania, FCF partner projects FAVOR and Noi Orizonturi were there.

 A retired mechanic we spoke with, who was attempting to see what could be salvaged from the property where he had lived with his 85-year-old mother, expressed: “Thank you very much for coming to help us.
-You have already given us so much.
 After speaking with you, I am looking up again and I know that we’re going to make it!”

 Read about other FCF Programs: